 Request more information Apply today

-Christian leadership today requires a broader knowledge of global Christianity, globalization, world affairs, and the impact of the gospel on society.
+Christian mission, development, and leadership today require a broader knowledge of global Christianity, particularly the impact of its epic shift to the Global South.
 Whether they are working a mission focused church, a non-governmental agency, a mission organization, or other Great Commission team, ministry leaders have a unique challenge in crossing cultures, dealing with different governments, and relating to Christians in various denominations and languages.

 As a Doctor of Ministry student, you attend three two-week intensive residencies (seminars), one each year for three years.
 One of your residencies for this track will be held outside the United States.